Notice

 Your child may feel sleepy for the next 24 hours after anesthesia.
-Please do not leave the child alone.
-Children should rest at home but may be up and about.
+Please do not leave your child alone.
+Your child should rest at home but may want to be active.
 Don’t let your child do any hard playing or anything that needs quick reflexes for 24 hours.
-After 24 hours the child can play as always.
-Begin brushing teeth tomorrow.
+After 24 hours your child can return to their normal routine.

 Pain: Your child may or may not feel sore.
-Your child may have a sore throat after anesthesia for 24-48 hours.
+Your child may also have a sore throat after anesthesia for 24-48 hours.
 You may give Children’s Tylenol® (acetaminophen), Motrin® or Advil® (ibuprofen) if needed.
-Warm salt water rinses (1 teaspoon of salt in 1 cup warm water), 2-3 times a day, should follow a cleaning for 2-3 days.

 Care of the Mouth After Extractions

-Do not let your child scratch, chew, suck, or rub the lips, tongue, or cheek while they feel numb or asleep.
-Watch your child closely so he/she does not injure his/her lip, tongue, or cheek before the anesthesia wears off.
+• Do not let your child scratch, chew, suck, rub, or injure the lips, tongue, or cheek while the mouth is numb.

 Children’s Dental Center of Madison